blimmer/benlimmer.com/_posts/2016-12-06-ember-travis-ci-broken-builds.md

 you're not alone.
 This article will show you how to fix to fix it.

+## Fixed Upstream (for now)
+Travis-CI has deployed a fix on their end to restore the previous behavior ([PR](https://github.com/travis-ci/travis-build/pull/905)).
+However, it is likely that this will change again, so making a change below is probably a safe idea.

 ## The Problem
 The problem stems from [this change](https://github.com/travis-ci/travis-build/pull/903) to Travis CI.
 It removes `node_modules/.bin` from the system path.
 When `ember-cli`